aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 ./setup.sh <S3 bucket for storing temporary artifacts>
 ```

-See the pipelines folder for instructions on how to continuously deploy this example.
+See the [pipelines](../pipelines/) folder for instructions on how to continuously deploy this example.

 ### EKS on Fargate

+The [cdk](infra/cdk/) folder contains examples of how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and deploy it to EKS on Fargate.
 Note that this example does not currently have a continuous deployment pipeline example.

 First, install [kubectl](https://github.com/kubernetes/kubectl) and [eksctl](https://github.com/weaveworks/eksctl).